kaidawe/documentation/API/model-function/remove-model.md

 # remove-model

-This api call will delete the specified model and anything related to it, e.g. comparisons, thumbnails, etc.
+This api call will delete the specified models and anything related to it, e.g. comparisons, thumbnails, etc.

 ## Request